Shipping Weight Calculation

 - Packages are limited to 150 pounds in weight, however, a surcharge will be applied for all packages exceeding 50 pounds

-Say the item weight specification is 1.35 pounds per sweater and the packaging dimensions of a single sweater is defined as length 6 inches, width 4 inches, and a height of 1.2 inches.
+Say the item weight specification is 1.35 pounds per sweater and the packaging dimensions of a single sweater are defined as a length of 6 inches, a width of 4 inches, and a height of 1.2 inches.

 The order weight calculation would be 120 multiplied by 1.25, giving the order weight of 150 pounds.
 Based on the 50-pound limitation, we break this into 3 separate packages: 150 divided by 3 allows for 50 sweaters per package.

 The dimensions of each package are determined using DecoNetwork's standard package algorithm which starts with a single sweater and then keeps adding each extra item to the shortest side of the package.
 The package dimensions keep growing until all sweaters are in the package.
 In our example, the algorithm works out that a package of length - 12 inches, width - 12 inches, and height - 8.4 inches will fit 50 sweaters.